Haxby

 Haxby is a town and civil parish in the City of York district of North Yorkshire, England.
-According to the 2001 census the parish had a population of 8,754, reducing to 8,428 at the 2011 Census.
+According to the 2001 Census, the parish had a population of 8,754, which reduced to 8,428 at the 2011 Census.

-Open farmland is to the north as far as the villages of Sutton-on-the-Forest and Strensall.
+Open farmland extends to the north as far as the villages of Sutton-on-the-Forest and Strensall.
 The River Foss and Earswick is to the east.
 It is outside of the York Outer Ring Road (A1237) and near the New Earswick and Huntington areas of York, to the south.
 It shares a continuous built-up area with the village and parish of Wigginton to the west.

 Its name is of Old Norse origin with the personal name of Hákr's settlement, in Old Norse bý.
 It was recorded as Haxebi in the Domesday Book of 1086.
-Its centre has been a Conservation Area since 1976.
-The Yorkshire town was administrated by the North Riding County Council until 1974, it was then a part of the district of Ryedale in North Yorkshire from between the 1974 and 1996 reforms.
+Haxby Town Centre, known as "The Village", has been a Conservation Area since 1976.
 The town's charter was granted in 1992.

-Since 1996 it has been part of its current unitary authority.
+The Yorkshire village of Haxby was administered by the North Riding County Council and Flaxton Rural District Council until 1974.
+From 1974 to 1996, Haxby became part of North Yorkshire County Council and Ryedale District Council.
+Since 1996 the town of Haxby has been part of the City of York, a unitary authority.